iamalexvybornyi/playwright-test-project/README.md

 JUnit's in-built features are used for running tests in parallel.

 ## The structure of the project
-1. Page objects are located inside `com.iamalexvybornyi.playwright.test.project.page`
+1. Page objects are located inside `org.iamalexvybornyi.playwright.test.project.page`
-2. Action classes are located inside `com.iamalexvybornyi.playwright.test.project.action` and use page objects inside of them
+2. Action classes are located inside `org.iamalexvybornyi.playwright.test.project.action` and use page objects inside of them
 3. Action classes are used inside of tests
-4. The code configuration of the browser is located under `com.iamalexvybornyi.playwright.test.project.config.browser`
+4. The code configuration of the browser is located under `org.iamalexvybornyi.playwright.test.project.config.browser`
-5. The classes for common configuration are located under `com.iamalexvybornyi.playwright.test.project.config`
+5. The classes for common configuration are located under `org.iamalexvybornyi.playwright.test.project.config`
-6. There a few util classes located under `com.iamalexvybornyi.playwright.test.project.util`
+6. There a few util classes located under `org.iamalexvybornyi.playwright.test.project.util`
 7. The configuration of the JUnit platform is located under `junit-platform.properties` (currently, it is set up to run 5 tests are run in parallel)
 8. The parameters of the browser and the environment are configured using `application.yaml` and environment-related `application-*.yaml` files